SebaGille/multimodal_rag_cchn_streamlit/README.md

 The navigation surfaces four core workflows plus a documentation page:

+- **AI Chatbot Assistant** – multi-turn chat surface that keeps the conversation context lightweight and focused on grounded answers.
-- **Chatbot prototype** – single-question interface with history and a debug pane that shows rewrite/intent, sub-queries, and retrieved chunks.
+- **Ask one question** – single-question interface with history and a debug pane that shows rewrite/intent, sub-queries, and retrieved chunks.
 - **LLM-as-a-Judge** – batch evaluation harness that auto-generates student-style dilemmas, runs the chatbot, and scores answers against the rubric.
 - **Evaluation analytics** – aggregates the logged evaluator scores to highlight weak themes and red-flag answers.
 - **Chatbot learnings** – lightweight notebook of lessons captured from experiments.